 2014 - 2017

-Legal Clerkship in the Jurisdiction of the Court of Appeal Hamburg, Germany, inter alia at the European Commission, Brussels, (DG GROWTH) the Permanent Mission of the Federal Republik of Germany to the United Nations, New York, USA and CMS Hasche Sigle, Hamburg, Germany (Antitrust Law)
+Legal Clerkship in the Jurisdiction of the Court of Appeal Hamburg, inter alia at European Commission, Brussels, (DG GROWTH) Permanent Mission of the Federal Republik of Germany to the United Nations, New York, , Senate Chancellery (International Affairs) and international law firms, Hamburg, Germany (Antitrust Law)

 Study of Laws

 International law firm, Frankfurt (EU Regulatory, FinTech, Competition)

 Research Associate, International law firms, Universidad Autonoma Metropolitana, Mexico City

 Contributions to Collected Editions, Commentaries, Handbooks and Encyclopaedias

 Safeguarding Innovation through Data Governance Regulation – The Case of Digital Payment Services, in: Bundesministerium der Justiz und Verbraucherschutz, Max Planck Institute for Innovation and Competition, Max Planck Society (